chriteli1/wirecloud_uni_project/README.md

-# wirecloud_uni_project
+# Web application for visualizing data from IoT systems
-**This is a repo for my university thesis on IoT data visualization using FIWARE's Wirecloud.**
+**This is a repo for a web application that helps with IoT data visualization using FIWARE's Wirecloud (part of my university thesis).**

 Wirecloud is a Django web application that lets the user create dashboards with virtually no coding.
-It relies on APIs that FIWARE has developed.

-- For the needs of the project I created some Wirecloud widgets to help with the visualization of data from an IoT system.
+- For this project I created some Wirecloud widgets to help with the visualization of data from an IoT system.
-- These widgets use an intermediate server to receive data from the APIs, so a Python sript was created to open a Flask server that helps with that.
+- These widgets need an intermediate server to receive data from the APIs that Wirecloud relies on for data feed, so a Python sript was created to open a Flask server that helps with that.
 - There was no infrastructure for the collection of data, so I created an additional Python script to send data to be visualized.

 Web app preview: